egoschema/EgoSchema/benchmarking/mPLUG-Owl/README.md

 # Benchmarking `mPLUG-Owl` with the EgoSchema Dataset

 This guide offers a step-by-step walkthrough to benchmark the `mPLUG-Owl` system with the EgoSchema dataset.
 For a successful setup and execution, it's essential to follow each step diligently.
+Note: all of the benchmarking code requires correct answer to the questions that we will release soon.

 ## Prerequisites